marcduiker/azure-functions-university/lessons/durablefunctions/chaining-ts.md

    const timeoutTask = context.df.createTimer(deadline.toDate())
    ```

    > 📝 **Tip** - Up to now we directly yielded all calls of the Activity Function.
-In this scenario we build up the activities and then let the durable function runtime execute them in parallel
+In this scenario we build up the activities and then let the Durable Functions runtime execute them in parallel.

 7. Rewrite the call of the `GetRepositoryDetailsByName` Activity Function to become a task.